-II.
+III.
 REPORTING

-A. Reporting to Local Law Enforcement.
+A. Reporting to Local Law Enforcement

-Individuals may report Sexual Misconduct directly to local law enforcement agencies by dialing 911.
-Individuals who file a criminal report may also choose to pursue College disciplinary action simultaneously.
-A criminal investigation into the matter does not release the College from its obligation to conduct its own investigation (nor is a criminal investigation determinative of whether Sexual Misconduct has occurred).
+Individuals may report sexual harassment directly to local law enforcement agencies by dialing 911.
+Individuals who make a criminal allegation may also choose to pursue the College's grievance procedure simultaneously.
+A criminal investigation into the matter does not release the College from its obligation to conduct its own investigation (nor is a criminal investigation determinative of whether sexual harassment has occurred).
 However, the College's investigation may be delayed temporarily while the criminal investigators are gathering evidence.
-In the event of such a delay, the College must take interim measures when necessary to protect the Reporting Party and/or the College community.
+In the event of such a delay, the College must make available supportive measures when necessary to protect the alleged Complainant and/or the College community.

-Individuals may choose not to report Sexual Misconduct to law enforcement authorities.
-The College respects and supports individuals' decisions regarding reporting; nevertheless, the College may notify appropriate law enforcement authorities if required or warranted by the nature of the report.
+Individuals may choose not to report alleged sexual harassment to law enforcement authorities.
+The College respects and supports individuals' decisions regarding reporting; nevertheless, the College may notify appropriate law enforcement authorities if legally required or warranted by the nature of the allegations.

-B. Reporting to College Officials.
+B. Reporting to College Officials